MordantArc/ProjectLynx/README.md

 ### What pace are you going at?
 How soon will this be ready to fly?
 Ideally first static tests of the stability system by mid-April 2023.
 Passive carry by early to mid April as well.
 I will know more by then.

+There is not any specific pace at all, but the sooner it is up the sooner I'm happy.
+Ideally by mid to late May I'd like to have the first major release.

+### What the h*ck is this release system???
+Alphas, Betas, and releases.

+Alphas are incredibly minor bug fixes and are often majorly borked.
+I will sometimes use this just to save the project for a second so I can work on it elsewhere.

+Betas are functional, but not polished.
+Think passive flight or static tests, these will be betas.

+Fully fledged releases are working and functional with little to no bugs(I'm kidding, no bugs is impossible).

+There will be Alphas in between Betas and such, it is about the state of the software more than the lineage of release.